RicardoLMMatos/Conquiztadors-ms2/README.md

 The idea of making a quiz game to this project was bacause I wanted to created something very interactive and that I personaly like which is quiz games.

 I have tried to make this game very interactive, the users will have the chance to choose between six subjects, each subject has ten randomised  questions for which I have used an API to fetch.
 [The trivia API](https://the-trivia-api.com/).
-On each answer the user will get a red or green light when clicking the chosen answer (red for wrong and green for right answer) and the user will also get a message after pressing the button with right or wrong text.
+On each answer the user will get a red or green light when clicking the chosen answer (red for wrong and green for right answer) and a message with the words "right" or "wrong" will also apear.
 At the end of each round the user will get the score and a personalised message for three types of score; less than five, between six and nine or ten out of ten correct answers.

 ---